The Campaign to Stop GE Trees

 Genetically engineered trees pose risks of contaminating forests, damaging ecosystems and harming communities

+Action Alert!
 Sign on to stop the large-scale commercial release of Genetically Engineered Trees!

 The President of Brazil, Luiz Inácio Lula da Silva, must immediately cancel the legalization of Suzano’s nine varieties of genetically modified eucalyptus trees.

-The goal of the campaign is to protect native forests, and to defend the rights of forest dependent communities and Indigenous Peoples from the unknown and irreversible risks of releasing genetically engineered (GE) trees.
+To protect native forests and to defend the rights of forest dependent communities and Indigenous Peoples from the unknown and irreversible risks of releasing genetically engineered (GE) trees.

 Genetic engineering makes changes directly to the genetic material of an organism, without mating, by introducing genetic material or material that induces change to that genetic material.
 This invasive process causes mutations and other impacts.